aau-claaudia/ailab-docs/docs/courses/obtaining-memory-consuming-containers.md

    ``exit``

 ???+ info
-      This method can be combined with [Building Containers Faster](/additional-guides/building-containers-faster) by using both the temporary directory in `/tmp` and the local cache directory in `/raid` and specifying both the `SINGULARITY_TMPDIR` and the `SINGULARITY_CACHEDIR` environment variables.
+      This method can be combined with [Obtaining Containers Faster](/courses/obtaining-containers-faster) by using both the temporary directory in `/tmp` and the local cache directory in `/raid` and specifying both the `SINGULARITY_TMPDIR` and the `SINGULARITY_CACHEDIR` environment variables.